dhaun/ytviewcount/README.md

 `python3 ytviewcount.py -i myvideos.txt -o analysis.csv`

 ### Options

+`--skipTotals` will not write the number of total views into the CSV file.
+May be useful if you want to do some automated processing of the CSV files.

+`--printTotals` prints (displays) the total view count when running the script.

+`--useCommas` will make the script use commas instead of semicolons as the field separators for the CSV file.
+I found that semicolons work better for software like Microsoft Excel or Apple's Numbers, but other software may prefer commas.

 `--tedx` activates a TEDx mode where it assumes that the title of the video contains the name of the speaker and the name of the talk.
 The CSV file will then list them in separate columns.